pedrofp4444/Countdown-Landing-Page/README.md

 # Countdown-Landing-Page

-Test to make a countdown untill christmas.
+Test to make a countdown until christmas.